vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 1. In the browser window, enter your GitHub credentials, select **Sign in**, and, once successfully signed in, close the newly opened browser tab.

 1. In projects folder double check that the spring petclinic application got cloned correctly.
-You can use the repository to regularly push your changes to.
+You can use the repository in your projects folder to regularly push your changes to.

 </details>